mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: ci-info, is-ci.
-A copy of the source code may be downloaded from https://github.com/watson/ci-info.git (ci-info), https://github.com/watson/is-ci.git (is-ci).
+The following software may be included in this product: ci-info.
+A copy of the source code may be downloaded from https://github.com/watson/ci-info.git.
 This software contains the following license and notice below:

 The MIT License (MIT)